Safe drinking water thanks to bacteria

 Arsenic is considered a heavy metal.
 It is contained naturally in soil and can end up in groundwater.
 The long-term ingestion of arsenic raises the chance of contracting cancer.
 The standard of the World Health Organization (WHO) is that the concentration of arsenic in drinking water may not exceed 10 micrograms per litre.

 “The concentration of arsenic in groundwater varies strongly across locations,” says Goedhart.
-“There are a few places in the Netherlands where the concentration in groundwater is higher.
+“There are a few places in the Netherlands where the concentration in groundwater is slightly elevated.
 After purification, the international WHO standard is achieved.
 Bangladesh and other countries such as Vietnam, India and the United States have locations with more than 100 or even more than 1,500 micrograms per litre.”

 In terms of the quality of its drinking water, the Netherlands sets very high goals and continuously invests in treatment.
 “A better way of removing arsenic from groundwater would both further improve the quality of the drinking water here and make the treatment process more sustainable.
 Even bigger gains could be made in other countries.
 In Bangladesh for example, there are still life-threatening quantities of arsenic in drinking water.
 There are treatment plants, but not all of them work that well.”